selwynpolit/d9book/book/dtt.md

 ### Test locations

 Tests that require no Ajax or Javascript are put in the `ExistingSite` directory.
 These will run quite quickly especially if you run them on the host (instead of in the DDEV/Docker containers).
-These tests are derived from ExistingSiteBase.
+These tests are derived from `ExistingSiteBase`.

-Putting tests in the ExistingSiteJavascript directory (and deriving them from ExistingSiteSelenium2DriverTestBase) will cause the test to be run against the Chromedriver which can handle Javascript and Ajax.
+Putting tests in the `ExistingSiteJavascript` directory (and deriving them from `ExistingSiteSelenium2DriverTestBase`) will cause the test to be run against the `Chromedriver` which can handle Javascript and Ajax.

 ### Generate DTT tests with drush